nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 For more information on OpenID Connect and JWT validation with NGINX Plus, see `Authenticating Users to Existing Applications with OpenID Connect and NGINX Plus <https://www.nginx.com/blog/authenticating-users-existing-applications-openid-connect-nginx-plus/>`_.

-A PaaS as a Shared Service
+Secure Access as a Shared Service
 ***************************************************************
 F5 Distributed Cloud (XC), as a Multi-Cloud Networking Software (MCNS), allows to insert any container based service in the data-path,